kidnamedjd/ScoutMap/README.md

 - FileReader API for image uploads
 - JSON export/import for save files

-## made with Claude ai and Codex 5.2 ai
+## made with Claude and Codex 5.2 tool

 ```text
 █████       ███      █████                                                   █████       █████ ██████████